suhock/php-dependency-injection/README.md

 by `Container::createScope()`.
 Each scope receives its own instance the first time it requests the class, and that instance's dependencies are resolved from the scope, so scoped services can depend on other scoped services.
-Requesting a scoped instance with no scope active — directly from the root container, or from a singleton's dependency graph, which always resolves against the root — throws a `ScopeException`.
+Requesting a scoped instance with no scope active (directly from the root container, or from a singleton's dependency graph, which always resolves against the root) throws a `ScopeException`.
 The default `ContainerBuilder` provides convenience methods for adding scoped factories, all starting with the prefix `addScoped`.